History of Warsaw: 1795–1914

 Warsaw flourished in the late 19th century under Mayor Sokrates Starynkiewicz (1875–92), a Russian-born general appointed by Tsar Alexander III.
 Under Starynkiewicz Warsaw saw its first water and sewer systems designed and built by the English engineer William Lindley and his son, William Heerlein Lindley, as well as the expansion and modernization of horsecars, street lighting and gas works.
 Starynkiewicz also founded the Bródno Cemetery (1884), still one of the biggest European cemeteries.
 As a remembrance of the President, one of the Warsovian squares bears the name of Starynkiewicz, even though he represented the Russian authorities.

 Warsaw's development, however, was accompanied by an intensive assault on Polish national identity.
 Russian authorities closed Polish schools and built more and more Orthodox churches.
 These acts were strongly opposed.
 On 27 February 1861, Russian troops fired on a Warsaw crowd that was protesting Russian rule.
 Five people were killed.
 On 22 January 1863 a new uprising broke out.
 The Underground Polish National Government resided in Warsaw during January Uprising in 1863–4.
 However, this uprising was mainly in the character of guerilla, therefore Warsaw did not distinguish itself in it.
 But, as a penalty, President Kalikst Witkowski, the Russian general and predecessor of Sokrates Starynkiewicz, constantly imposed tributes on Warsaw.
 After Cossacks and police fired on demonstrators in January 1905 (Revolution in the Kingdom of Poland (1905–1907), after the St. Petersburg's “bloody Sunday”), strikes broke out throughout Poland.
 The Alfonse Pogrom, entailing violent attacks on brothels and street fighting, occurred in May 1905.

 First Russian Empire Census of 1897 recorded Warsaw's population as 61.7% Polish, 27.1% Jewish, 7.3% Russian, 1.7% German and 2,2% others.
 According to the 1897 census, Warsaw was the third largest city in the Russian Empire (after Moscow and St. Petersburg), and the largest Polish city located in the Russian partition of Poland.

 In 1904, the first power plant was built.
 The city installed electric street lamps and, in 1908, opened the first electric tram route.
+In 1910, 1000 arrested strikers were released after the city's streetcar company agreed to consider wage demands.
 In 1914, a third bridge opened—Most Józefa Poniatowskiego.

+By the start of World War I, the Warsaw horse market was considered one of the most important in Europe.
+This was due in part to Warsaw being amidst good grazing and horse-using regions.
+The szlachta held notable stock farms.